GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 ---

-## Section 9: Empirical Benchmarks & Performance Evaluation for Gemma 4 31B on NVIDIA H100
+## Section 9: Empirical Benchmarks & Performance Evaluation for Gemma 4 31B on NVIDIA H100 and RTX Pro 6000

 To evaluate the reference architecture under production conditions, empirical benchmarking was conducted using `quay.io/inference-perf/inference-perf:latest`